 Failing to get help for these issues can negatively impact the quality of Vets’ lives.14 For Veterans who are willing to persevere despite stigma, treatment options specifically designed for their needs are available.

 Substance Abuse Help for Veterans at Desert Hope

-Desert Hope is an American Addictions Centers’ facility in Las Vegas, Nevada that offers a unique treatment program created specifically for unique treatment program created specifically to provide care for co-occurring disorders, such as PTSD and substance abuse, in veterans.
-If you or veteran looking to receive care for substance abuse and other mental health issues such as PTSD in an environment where you won’t feel judged, Desert Hope is the place for you.
+Desert Hope is an American Addictions Centers’ drug and alcohol rehab facility in Las Vegas, Nevada, that offers a unique treatment program created specifically for Veterans with co-occurring disorders, such as PTSD and substance abuse.
+If you are Veteran looking to receive care for substance abuse and other mental health issues such as PTSD in an environment where you won’t feel judged, Desert Hope is the place for you.

 Desert Hope is an approved community care provider through the VA.
-If you’re eligible for the community care program, you may be able to use your benefits through TriWest, which administers the VA’s community care program in the western United States, to receive treatment at Desert Hope.
+If you’re eligible for the community care program, you may be able to use your benefits at Desert Hope through TriWest, which administers the VA’s community care program in the western United States.
 The cost of treatment for you would be the same as treatment through the VA.
-You may have a small copay and may be able to use any additional benefits you have, including TRICARE coverage.
+You might have a small copay and may be able to use any additional benefits you have, including TRICARE coverage.

 Don’t let stigma stop you or your loved one from getting the care you need.
 Contact us at to start the path toward recovery today.